LegalAll the legal stuff in one place

 3.1 The terms of the booking agreement may not be modified except by mutual consent, in writing and signed by both the customer and the disco.

-3.2 The customer may cancel any booking free of charge within 14 days of making the booking.
+3.2 The customer may cancel any booking free of charge within 14 days of the agreement date.

 3.4 Failure to communicate a cancellation to Streetbeat Disco will result in payment in full upon demand.